activatedgeek/blog/content/machine-learning/autograd-magic.md

 computational graph that the input variable \\( v\_{-1} \\) can influence the output via two paths (indirectly via \\( v\_3 \\) and directly via
-\\( v\_6 \\)) and this accumulation of the value twice is symbolic of that.
+\\( v\_6 \\)) and this accumulation of the value twice is reflective of that.
 Consequently, *Reverse Mode* is also known as the *Reverse Accumulation Mode*.

-From a computational standpoint, we must again observe that we only care about the local derivative flow at the gate and rest everything falls into place itself.
-This property comes from the chain rule of derivatives and makes computations extremely efficient and accurate (of course only upto the floating point error).
+From a computational standpoint, we must again observe that we only care about the local derivative flow at the gate and the rest falls into place.
+This property comes from the chain rule of derivatives and makes computations extremely efficient and accurate (of course only up to the floating point error).

 This technique has been independently invented multiple times in history and perhaps one of the most influential research outputs from 20th Century